 Venice is famously crowded with tourists year-round, and August is no exception.
 Many art-lovers and celebrities flock here for the Venice Biennale and the world-famous Venice International Film Festival, which usually takes place at the end of August.

 If you plan on being in Venice in August, you'll likely get caught up in some of the activity around the month's famous and lesser-known events.
 If there's something you don't want to miss, then be sure to reserve your hotel room, transportation and event tickets well in advance.

 The months-long contemporary art extravaganza that is the Venice Biennale begins in June during odd-numbered years and runs through November.
 The entire city comes alive, with art exhibits, installations, lectures and happenings in venues across the city.
 In even-numbered years, the Biennale is dedicated to architecture, and large-scale installations appear all over the islands.

-This national holiday, held on August 15, marks the height of the summer holidays for most Italians.
+This national holiday, held on August 15, marks the peak of the summer holidays for most Italians.
 Ferragosto, which falls on the religious holiday of Assumption, is the time when local Venetians head to the beach, lakes, or mountains to escape the heat and mosquitoes that the height of summer brings.
 While most of Venice will remain open for the tourist business, you might find some smaller restaurants, bars and shops closed during the week or two before or after August 15.

 Cinema Under the Stars